-Scintillometers that meaure radiation in counts per second must have the measurements converted to microsieverts per hour (μ Sv / hr) according to the specifications of the instrument.
+Scintillometers that meaure radiation in counts per second must have the measurements converted to microsieverts per hour (μSv / hr) according to the specifications of the instrument.
 Concentrations specified are by weight.

 Nothing in these Requirements and Recommendations shall necessitate that the Operator or any person acting under their direction undertake an activity that would be considered unsafe under the circumstances.
 The Operator and persons acting under their direction shall continue to comply with the requirements and standards established by the Occupational Health and Safety Act and its associated Regulations.
-The Occupational Health and Safety Division of Service NL provides a document Safety Guidelines for Mineral Exploration in Newfoundland and Labrador, available at: http://www.servicenl.gov.nl.ca/ohs/OHS%20Mineral%20Exploration%20Guide%202014.pdf
+The Occupational Health and Safety Division of Digital Government and Service NL provides a guidance document titled Safety Guidelines for Mineral Exploration in Newfoundland and Labrador.

-10.0.
-The Operator is responsible for ensuring that each person involved in exploration for uranium is fully informed of the following Requirements and Recommendations, as applicable.

-10.1.
-Following the rehabilitation of a trench or other excavation, gamma radiation levels must not exceed 1.0 μ Sv / hr at one metre above ground level or the natural background radiation level characterizing the area, whichever is greater .
+- 10.0.
+The Operator is responsible for ensuring that each person involved in exploration for uranium is fully informed of the following Requirements and Recommendations, as applicable. - 10.1.
+Following the rehabilitation of a trench or other excavation, gamma radiation levels must not exceed 1.0 $\mu$ Sv / hr at one metre above ground level or the natural background radiation level characterizing the area, whichever is greater . - 10.2.

-10.2.
 Drill cuttings or other solid discharge with a uranium equivalent concentration (eU3O8 = radiometric equivalent U3O8 concentration) greater than 0.05 percent are to be collected and disposed of down the drill hole and the hole pugged with cement or another material with similar properties.
-Before being collected, drill cuttings meeting this description shall not be permitted to flow beyond the immediate vicinity of the drill setup, and one or more settling tanks may be required to ensure that this does not happen.
+Before being collected, drill cuttings meeting this description shall not be permitted to flow beyond the immediate vicinity of the drill setup, and one or more settling tanks may be required to ensure that this does not happen. - 10.3.

-10.3.
 Drill cuttings representing rock for which gamma ray logs or assays have not yet been produced but that may reasonably be expected to meet the description in Requirement 10.2 shall be handled as per requirement 10.2.
-The same shall apply in instances where the Operator is uncertain of whether the drill cuttings meet the description in requirement 10.2.

-10.4.
-Drill waters proceeding from cuttings meeting the description in requirement 10.2 or 10.3 shall not be permitted to flow above ground into a waterbody or watercourse, including any small streams or intermittent channels that may be present.

-10.5.
-Drill holes that encounter rock with a uranium equivalent concentration (eU3O8) greater than 1.0 percent over a length of at least 1 metre shall be sealed with cement over the entire length of each mineralized zone and not less than 10 metres above and below each mineralized zone.
+The same shall apply in instances where the Operator is uncertain of whether the drill cuttings meet the description in requirement 10.2. - 10.4.
+As per Requirement 8.1, drill waters shall not be permitted to flow above ground into a waterbody or watercourse and drill cuttings and drilling additives shall not be permitted to enter a waterbody or watercourse, including any small streams or intermittent channels that may be present. - 10.5.
+Drill holes that encounter rock with a uranium equivalent concentration (eU3O8) greater than 1.0 percent over a length of at least 1 metre shall be sealed with cement over the entire length of each mineralized zone and not less than 10 metres above and below each mineralized zone. - 10.6.

-10.6.
 Drill holes that intersect mineralized zones for which gamma ray logs or assays have not yet been produced but that may be reasonably be expected to meet the description in Requirement 10.5 shall be handled as per Requirement 10.5.
-The same shall apply in instances where the Operator is uncertain of whether the mineralized zones within the hole meet the description in Requirement 10.5.
+The same shall apply in instances where the Operator is uncertain of whether the mineralized zones within the hole meet the description in Requirement 10.5. - 10.7.

-10.7.
 In locations where the local bedrock is characterized by higher concentrations than those specified in Requirements 10.2 and 10.5 the drill cuttings may be deposited at surface, however not into a waterbody or watercourse, and the drill hole may be left unsealed provided it is not producing water.

-Questions?
-Please contact: Version date: 05-2020 exploration_approval@gov.nl.ca The current version of this document can be found at: http://